Lumi Nova: Instructions for use

 Lumi Nova: Tales of Courage is a digital therapeutic that helps with the symptoms of worries or anxiety for children aged 7-12 years with mild to moderate needs, helping them learn skills to self-manage their worries/anxiety in an engaging intergalactic adventure game (app).
 It is built on the therapeutic framework of Exposure Therapy (considered to be the ‘active ingredient' of CBT).
 It engages users in therapeutic content and related steps in a fun game environment.

 As a health intervention, guardians must provide support to their child (app user) as and when needed.
-The guardian will receive SMS notifications as their child uses the app.
-The app will send push notifications prompting users to check in with their guardian when they require assistance with challenges.
+The guardian will receive SMS notifications to inform them if the next challenge will require their support.
+The app will send push notifications prompting players to revisit the app to complete challenges and continue their progress.

 When connected to the internet, the app will send usage data to a secure online hub called ‘VitaMind Hub’ which is only accessed by authorised staff in the health, social care or educational organisation responsible for providing you with access to the Lumi Nova app.